Skip to content

 Hyperparameter optimization

-We follow the default setting in Cosmos Reason 1/sft.yaml for this SFT experiment; the default setting works well for our case.
+We use the default settings in Cosmos Reason 1/sft.yaml for this SFT experiment.
 We changed a few of the hyperparameters to run more efficiently on 8xA100 GPUs.
-We noticed that the train_batch_per_replica=32 with mini_batch=4 already takes care of gradient accumulation with 8 on each single A100, so the total_batch_size=256 in our case, which largely contributes to the training stability with a larger batch size.
-Below are the customized changes required to adapt the template config file to our post-training experiment.
+Since the train_batch_per_replica=32 with mini_batch=4 parameters already take care of gradient accumulation, with 8 on each single A100, the total_batch_size is 256 in our case, which largely contributes to training stability with a larger batch size.
+Below are the customized changes required to adapt the template config file to this post-training experiment.

 Configuration Example